cns-space/cns-resolver-sdk/readme.md

 1. Expiry - Expiry Validation

-   - Read the metadata attached with the CNS, and get the expiry field
+   - Read the metadata attached with the CNS, and get the `expiry` field
-   - Compare the current millisecond with expiry record
+   - Compare the `current millisecond` with `expiry` record
-   - Valid if current millisecond < expiry
+   - Valid if `current millisecond < expiry`

 2. Enabled - Virtual Sub-domain Enabled

    - Read the metadata attached with the CNS, and get the virtual Subdomain.
-   - Valid if "Enabled"
+   - Valid if `Enabled`

 ## Schemas